jcristau/Lima-documentation/source/install_tango_device_server.rst

 - **LimaCCDs.py file:** python script to start Lima device server
 - **LimaViewer.py file:** python script to start LimaViewer device server to get image from Lima device server

+**Warning**: be sure your environment is properly set for python and library paths, see  :ref:`linux_installation` for more information.

 Example of plugin server setup : Basler detector
 ````````````````````````````````````````````````